-• M.L.I.S. students take core courses in topics such as Foundations of Library Science, Information Sources and Services, Library Administration and Management, and Information Organization and Access.
+The curriculum includes core courses in topics such as Foundations of Library Science, Information Sources and Services, Library Administration and Management, and Information Organization and Access.
+Students gain practical experience through supervised field placements that allow them to apply classroom learning in authentic school settings.
+These experiences help students develop professional skills while building relationships within K–12 schools.

-The M.L.I.S.
-School Library and Instructional Technology dual concentration degree program prepares you for leadership positions in schools, libraries, and educational technology settings, equipping you with the skills to manage school library programs, integrate technology into curriculum, and support digital literacy initiatives across diverse educational environments.
+The MLIS in School Library and Instructional Technology dual concentration degree program prepares students for leadership positions in schools, libraries, and educational technology settings, equipping them with the skills to manage school library programs, integrate technology into curriculum, and support digital literacy initiatives across diverse educational environments.

 The U.S. Department of Education requires that all higher education institutions advise students as to whether their curriculum provides them with the eligibility to apply for a professional license and/or certification in the state for which they plan to practice.
 As such, please review UNC Greensboro’s status by state for the initial teaching license.
 You should note whether the program either “meets”, “does not meet”, or if there “has not been a determination” of the program’s status in the state for which you plan to practice.
 Licensure Reciprocity Information